iter8-tools/iter8/README.md

 # iter8
 iter8 documentation is available at https://iter8.tools.

-## Contributing to iter8 docs
+## Contributing to iter8
-We are delighted that you are contributing to iter8 docs!
+We are delighted that you are contributing to iter8!

 Please discuss the change you wish to make using [issues](https://github.com/iter8-tools/iter8/issues), [discussions](https://github.com/iter8-tools/iter8/discussions), or in the [iter8 slack workspace](https://iter8-tools.slack.com) before submitting your PR.

-### Locally build iter8 docs
+### Locally building iter8 docs
 iter8 documentation is built using [mkdocs for material](https://squidfunk.github.io/mkdocs-material/).
 Follow the instructions below to serve iter8 docs locally.

 **Pre-requisite:** [Node.js 12+](https://nodejs.org/en/)